Haivision/srt/docs/API/configuration-guidelines.md

 As already mentioned, the maximum allowed size of the receiver buffer is limited by the value of `SRTO_FC`.

-The following function returns the buffer size in packets:
+The following function returns the configured buffer size in packets depending on the SRTO_RCVBUF, SRTO_MSS and SRTO_FC values set:

 ```c++
 int getRbufSizePkts(int SRTO_RCVBUF, int SRTO_MSS, int SRTO_FC)